tenstorrent/tt-flash/README.md

 # tt-flash

-This is a utility to flash firmware blobs to tenstorrent devices, currently only Grayskull boards are supported, detected Wormhole devices will be skipped.
+This is a utility to flash firmware blobs to tenstorrent devices.

 ## Official Repository